La Jolla: Demarcation

-The community's border starts at Pacific Beach to the south and extends along the Pacific Ocean shoreline north to include Torrey Pines State Natural Reserve ending at Del Mar, California.
-La Jolla encompasses the neighborhoods of Bird Rock, Windansea Beach, the commercial center known as the Village of La Jolla, Muirlands, La Jolla Shores, La Jolla Farms, Torrey Pines, and Mount Soledad to name a few.
+The neighborhoods's border starts at Pacific Beach to the south and extends along the Pacific Ocean shoreline north to include Torrey Pines State Natural Reserve ending at Del Mar.
+La Jolla encompasses the neighborhoods of Bird Rock, Windansea Beach, the commercial center known as the Village of La Jolla, Muirlands, La Jolla Shores, La Jolla Farms, Torrey Pines, Mount Soledad and others.

-The City of San Diego defines the community's eastern boundary as Gilman Drive and the Interstate 5 freeway and the northern boundary as UCSD.
+The City of San Diego defines the neighborhood's eastern boundary as Gilman Drive and the Interstate 5 freeway and the northern boundary as UCSD.

-The United States Postal Service defines a somewhat larger area, assigning the community the 92037 ZIP Code, recognizing it as a historically and geographically distinct area.
-This unique ZIP code allows addresses to read La Jolla, CA, and is the only community within the City of San Diego so recognized.
+The United States Postal Service defines a somewhat larger area, assigning the neighborhood the 92037 ZIP Code, recognizing it as a historically and geographically distinct area.
+Because it has its own ZIP code, addresses can read La Jolla, CA. It is the only neighborhood within the City of San Diego so recognized.
 Additionally, it is in the 919xx/920xx sequence used for suburban and rural ZIP Codes in San Diego County, rather than the 921xx sequence used for the remainder of the City of San Diego.
 These conditions sometimes lead to the erroneous impression that La Jolla is a separate city, rather than a part of San Diego.
 The 92037 ZIP code extends the northeasterly boundary to Genesee Avenue and the northerly boundary to Del Mar, California.
 The UCSD campus, also part of La Jolla, has ZIP Codes 92092 and 92093.

 Despite the city and postal service definitions, La Jolla does not have universally accepted boundaries.
 In the 1980s, the trustees of Scripps Hospital voted to move the campus from downtown La Jolla to University City, east of Interstate 5 and not within the traditional boundaries of La Jolla.
 The governing documents of the hospital required it to be located in La Jolla, however.
-A court ruled that "La Jolla" exists merely as a "state of mind" and thus allowed the relocation of the hospital.
-Several businesses and housing developments east of Interstate 5 use "La Jolla" in their names despite being geographically located in the University City neighborhood of San Diego, which includes areas east of Interstate 5.
+A court ruled that "La Jolla" exists as a "state of mind" and thus allowed the relocation of the hospital.
+Several businesses and housing developments located in the University City neighborhood of San Diego use "La Jolla" in their names.